 Calinda met Ramirez when she was 20 and he was 22.
 She was the rising star of women’s skating, and he was the superstar forward of men’s hockey.
 Her parents and coach were against their relationship, and because Calinda wanted to prove that no hot guy would ever distract her from her dream, she chose skating over him — and also avoided him all together.

 Ten years later, they meet again as gold medalists and prominent sports advocates, still single and undeniably attracted to each other.
 It’s still not a good time for them, because Ramirez is retiring from hockey and moving back to the United States.
 Calinda doesn’t do relationships, really, and proposes they use his final three weeks in Manila to explore what might have been, and do all the things they wish they’d done (there’s a list!).
 Then he can leave for good, and they can both move on with their lives without this one regret.

 It’s BoJo-worthy, but is it also Bookshelf-worthy?

 Yes.
 The book being about winter athletes in tropical Philippines should already pique interest but it’s also snappy, smart, and at times, really funny.
 The second-chance aspect is a thrill, especially with Cal and Ram being full of conviction, wisdom and ahem, long-held lust.
-Readers will also find Filipino quirks and norms easy to relate to, and will treasure the reminder of paying it forward and the challenge of redefining where home is and what it means.
+Readers will also find Filipino quirks and norms easy to relate to (and a bisexual rep!), and will treasure the reminder of paying it forward and the challenge of redefining where home is and what it means.
 That said, immigration issues are tackled, just as breaking away from societal pressure and seeking freedom from parental expectations.
-Bonus: a bisexual character.
-Recommended For Keeps. ☁️
+Recommended For Keeps.